 I found myself in the Los Gatos area of California to photograph a gorgeous west coast wedding at Testarossa winery.
-Friends who were there to attend mentioned Napa wasn’t too far away – perhaps just two hours north of the San Jose region where we were staying.
+Friends who were there to attend mentioned Napa wasn't too far away – perhaps just two hours north of the San Jose region where we were staying.
 With spare time on our hands to experience the area the next day we decided to make the drive for a day tour of the region.
 What resulted was a slew of information I wish I knew ahead of time that I've compiled into helpful information about Napa Valley.

-I had been looking to going for a while, not realizing the opportunity would present itself.
-We were going to drive there early (around 8-9am) when we were told by locals more familiar with the area things don’t open until 10-11am there!
+I had been interested in visiting the region for a while, not realizing the opportunity would present itself.
+We were going to drive there early (around 8-9am) when we were told by locals more familiar with the area things don't open until 10-11am!
 So we pushed back a bit and arrived later.
 I was surprised by what we experienced that day, completely shattering any pre-conceived notions I had about what “Napa” is.
-Here’s the 5 Things You Didn’t Realize about Napa, which I learned that day.

-We arrived to the area with a tour at Opus One schedule upon our arrival.
-After we left there we were shocked to find out most wineries close at 5pm and we had less than two hours to hit up two or three more spots before they locked up for the day.
-I truly imagined they would close closer to 7pm.
+We arrived to the area with a tour at Opus One winery schedule upon our arrival.
+After we left we were shocked to find out most wineries close at 5:00pm.
+Thus, we had less than two hours to hit up a few more spots before they closed for the day.
+I truly imagined they would close closer to 7:00pm.
 But they do not!
 It's super helpful information about Napa, knowing wineries close so early!

 Blame is on Hollywood but I envisioned rolling hills covered with beautiful, bright green vineyards.
-It’s just not so.
-In the photo above you see flat land with vines and the hills simply covered in trees.
-I don’t recall seeing any hills with any sort of resemblance of vineyards – and if I did it was certainly incredibly uncommon.
+It's just not so.
+In the photo above you see flat land with vines and hills simply covered in trees.
+I don't recall seeing any hills with any sort of resemblance of vineyards – and if I did it was certainly incredibly uncommon.
 It's a beautiful landscape but a valid point to make for helpful information about Napa.
 Picture pretty scenery including mountains and hills – just not vineyards on those hills!

-I love wine.
-But I suppose I realized I have a limit.
-Everyone’s tolerance for alcohol is different.
-I have friends who can’t drink more than a sip of wine because their body can’t process alcohol.
-We all have a friend or two who can drink beer ALL day.
-For me, it’s difficult to do that.
-And if you’re like me you think spitting it out to simply “taste” it how the pros do is a waste of money and all around goodness wine provides.
+I love wine but quickly realized I have a limit.
+Everyone's tolerance for alcohol is different: I have friends who can't drink more than a sip of wine because their body can't process alcohol.
+Then we all have a friend or two who can drink alcohol ALL day.
+For me, it's difficult to do that.
+And if you're like me you think spitting it out to simply “taste” it how the pros do is a waste of money and all around goodness wine provides!

-You DO have the option of tasting and spitting but I opted not to.
+(You DO have the option of tasting and spitting but I opted not to.
 I quickly realized the red wine was affecting me, making me feel nauseous.
 An abudence of sulfates in red wine does that to me.
-So I laid off of it past a certain hour and opted for….water!
-Luckily there are great restaurants in the area and we stopped at Gott’s Roadside to enjoy some amazing tuna tacos.
-So if you don’t want to drink it's helpful information about Napa to know you can still enjoy the food, ambience and conversation at vineyards and wineries.
+So I laid off the wine past a certain hour and opted for….water!
+Luckily there are great restaurants in the area and we stopped at Gott's Roadside to enjoy some amazing tuna tacos as a break.
+So if you don't want to drink it's helpful information about Napa to know you can still enjoy the food, ambience and conversation at vineyards, wineries and restaurants there.

-Blame it on my 1980’s birth date but I figured Napa was a region with deep roots (no pun intended) in centuries of viticulture.
-On our tour at Opus One we learned it wasn’t really until the 1960s it became a region (with quality wines to show for it) worth acknowledging in the winery world.
-Who’d have thunk it?
-Before that time the wine community frowned about wines produced in the US.
+Blame it on my 1980's birth date but I figured Napa was a region with deep roots (no pun intended) in centuries of viticulture.
+On our tour at Opus One we learned it wasn't really until the 1960s it became a region worth acknowledging in the winery world, with quality wines to show for it.
+Who'd have thunk it?
+Before that time the wine community frowned upon wines produced in the United States.
+But not anymore!